 Exploration and Mining Risks.
 The business of exploration for minerals and mining involves a high degree of risk.
 Few properties that are explored are ultimately developed into producing mines.
 Unusual or unexpected formations, formation pressures, fires, power outages, labour disruptions, flooding, caveins, landslides and the inability to obtain suitable or adequate machinery, equipment or labour are other risks involved in the conduct of exploration programs.
 From time to time the Corporation increases its internal exploration and operating expertise with due advice from consultants and others as required.
-The economics of developing mineral properties is affected by many factors, including the cost of operations, variation of the grade of ore mined and fluctuations in the price of any minerals produced.
-There are no underground or surface plants or equipment on the Corporation's mineral properties, nor any known bodies of commercial ore.
+The economics of developing mineral properties is affected by many factors, including the cost of operations, variation of the grade of ore mined and fluctuations in the price of any mineral properties, nor any known bodies of commercial ore.
 Programs conducted on the Corporation's mineral property would be an exploratory search for ore.

 Titles to Property.
 While the Corporation has reviewed and is satisfied with the titles to its mineral properties, and, to the best of its knowledge, such titles are in good standing, there is no guarantee that titles to such properties will not be challenged or impugned.
 The properties may be subject to prior unregistered agreements of transfer or aboriginal land claims, and titles may be affected by undetected defects.
-In addition, according to the applicable mining legislation in the Province of Québec, the Corporation will need to incur expenditures on its properties and pay a rent in order to renew claims upon their expiry.
-There can be no assurance that the Corporation will be successful in renewing all such claims.
+In addition, according to the applicable mining legislation in the Province of Québec, the Corporation will need to incur expenditures on its properties and pay a rent in order to renew EER upon their expiry.
+There can be no assurance that the Corporation will be successful in renewing all such EER.
 The properties in which the Corporation holds an interest are not currently subject to territorial claims on behalf of First Nations.
 No insurance can however be provided to the effect that such will not be the case in the future.